percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

    a Full EKT Tag
 ~~~

-When used in multi-party SRTP sessions, the DTLS Server may be a different
-entity than the source of the SRTP packets.
-If the DTLS-SRTP server performs a
+In the context of a multi-party SRTP session in which each endpoint
+performs a DTLS handshake as a client with a central DTLS server,
+the extensions defined in this session allow the DTLS server to set
-handshake with each DTLS-SRTP endpoint to set a common EKT key, then each SRTP
+a common EKT key among all participants.
+Each endpoint can then use
-sender can use EKT to inform other participants of the keys it is using to
+EKT tags encrypted with that common key to inform other endpoint of
+the keys it is using to protect SRTP packet.
+This avoids the need
-send.
-This avoids the need for many individual DTLS handshakes among the
+for many individual DTLS handshakes among the endpoints, at the cost
-endpoints, at the cost of preventing endpoints from directly authenticating one
+of preventing endpoints from directly authenticating one another.
-another.

 ~~~
 Client A                 Server                 Client B